 We have a very clear mission that we want to stick to, which is raising students’ standardized test scores.
 We believe a tight focus greatly helps with that mission.
 We do, however, have a strong recommendation for another tutoring agency in Wayne, GameFace Tutoring.
 They are also a local independent business, and do a wonderful job of helping students.

 What if my student wants to switch instructors?

 No problem, just let us know.
 While we like to always keep the same instructor-student relationship whenever possible, if there is a change in schedule or it isn’t a fit for some other reason we can easily transition.

-Our students primarily come from Chester, Delaware, and Montgomery counties, including Wayne, Radnor, Malvern, West Chester, Newtown Square, Havertown, Chester Springs, Wallingford, King of Prussia, and other nearby towns.
+The high school students we serve primarily come from Chester, Delaware, and Montgomery counties, including Wayne, Radnor, Malvern, West Chester, Newtown Square, Havertown, Chester Springs, Wallingford, King of Prussia, Phoenixville, Villanova, Swarthmore, Broomall, Media, Collegesville, Audubon, Downingtown, and other nearby towns.